abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 Files=( ${Files[*]/#/some_} )
 ```
-In the above code snippet, we have first prepended (by specifying ```#```) to all array elements the same string 'some_' , and we have then redefined the array to the new content, so the array elements are now :
+In the above code snippet, we have first prepended (by specifying ```#```) to all array elements the same string 'some_' , and we have then redefined the array to the new content, so the array elements are now:

 ```bash
 echo ${Files[*]}